 A sports wig is a wig that is designed to be worn in a ponytail or a bun.
 The wefts are sewn in a circular pattern that lets you gather the hair up smoothly without worrying about any of the cap peeking through.

-A sports wig needs to be worn with a headband.
 Some come with the headband attached, while others (such as mine, pictured below) do not.
 Generally these pieces should not be worn down, due to the way the cap is sewn (a bandfall is a wig with the same front construction—i.e. needing to be worn with a headband—but can be worn down).

-A human hair sports wig is an investment, and only one I would recommend if it suits your budget and lifestyle.
+A human hair sports wig is an investment, and only one I would recommend if it suits your budget and active lifestyle.
 As a more affordable alternative, some brands sell synthetic sports/gym wigs.
 I have never used one, but before purchasing my sports wig, I wore a synthetic wig in a ponytail to work out, to avoid adding wear and tear to my more expensive wigs.